A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios: Transfer Learning

-Feature vectors are the core input component of many neural network-based models for NLP tasks: numerical representations of words or sentences, as neural architectures do not allow the processing of strings and characters as such. \newcite{pre-train/collobert2011natural} showed, that training these models for the task of language-modeling on a large-scale corpus results in high-quality word representations, that can be reused for other downstream tasks as well.
-Thus, pre-trained language representations have become essential components of neural NLP models, as these models can leverage information learned from large-scale, unlabeled text sources.
-Starting with the work by \newcite{pre-train/collobert2011natural} and \newcite{emb/mikolov2013efficient}, word embeddings are pre-trained on large background corpora.
-Subword-based embeddings such as fastText n-gram embeddings~\cite{emb/bojanowski2017enriching} and byte-pair-encoding embeddings \cite{emb/heinzerling2018bpemb} addressed out-of-vocabulary issues and enabled the processing of texts in many languages, including multiple low-resource languages, as pre-trained embeddings were published for more than 270 languages covered in Wikipedia for both embedding methods. \newcite{emb/zhu2019subword} showed that embeddings using subword information, e.g., n-grams or byte-pair-encodings, are beneficial for low-resource sequence labeling tasks, such as named entity recognition and typing, and outperform word-level embeddings. \newcite{emb/jungmaier2020dirichlet} added smoothing to word2vec models to correct its bias towards rare words and achieved improvements in particular for low-resource settings.
-However, data quality for low-resource, even for unlabeled data, might not be comparable to data from high-resource languages. \newcite{defining/alabi-etal-2020-massive} found that word embeddings trained on massive amounts of unlabeled data from low-resource languages are not competitive to embeddings trained on smaller, but curated data sources.
+Feature vectors are the core input component of many neural network-based models for NLP tasks.
+They are numerical representations of words or sentences, as neural architectures do not allow the processing of strings and characters as such. \newcite{pre-train/collobert2011natural} showed that training these models for the task of language-modeling on a large-scale corpus results in high-quality word representations, which can be reused for other downstream tasks as well.
+Subword-based embeddings such as fastText n-gram embeddings~\cite{emb/bojanowski2017enriching} and byte-pair-encoding embeddings \cite{emb/heinzerling2018bpemb} addressed out-of-vocabulary issues by splitting words into multiple subwords, which in combination represent the original word. \newcite{emb/zhu2019subword} showed that these embeddings leveraging subword information are beneficial for low-resource sequence labeling tasks, such as named entity recognition and typing, and outperform word-level embeddings. \newcite{emb/jungmaier2020dirichlet} added smoothing to word2vec models to correct its bias towards rare words and achieved improvements in particular for low-resource settings.
+In addition, pre-trained embeddings were published for more than 270 languages for both embedding methods.
+This enabled the processing of texts in many languages, including multiple low-resource languages found in Wikipedia.
+More recently, a trend emerged of pre-training large embedding models using a language model objective to create context-aware word representations by predicting the next word or sentence.
+This includes pre-trained transformer models~\cite{pre-train/vaswani2017attention}, such as BERT~\cite{pre-train/devlin2019bert} or RoBERTa~\cite{pre-train/liu2019roberta}.
+These methods are particularly helpful for low-resource languages for which large amounts of unlabeled data are available, but task-specific labeled data is scarce~\cite{pre-train/cruz2019evaluating}.